-The commission proposes these amendments to the Texas Commission on Environmental Quality (TCEQ) rules under the Texas Water Code (TWC).
+The Texas Commission on Environmental Quality (commission or TCEQ) adopts these amendments to TCEQ rules under the authority of Texas Water Code (TWC).
 TWC, §5.013 establishes the general jurisdiction of the commission, while TWC, §5.102 provides the commission with the authority to carry out its duties and general powers under its jurisdictional authority as provided by TWC, §5.103.
 TWC, §5.103 requires the commission to adopt any rule necessary to carry out its powers and duties under the TWC and other laws of the state.
 TWC, §5.120 requires the commission to administer the law so as to promote judicious use and maximum conservation and protection of the environment and the natural resources of the state.
 TWC, §26.02715 authorizes disposal of Reclaimed Water without an additional permit under certain conditions.